mondoohq/cnquery/README.md

 cnquery auth login
 ```

-Once set up, you can collect your asset's data (for example `aws`):
+Once set up, activate the Pack's and you can collect your asset's data (for example `aws`):

 ```bash
 cnquery scan aws